myrrlyn/oeuvre/rite-makes-might.md

 - apocrypha
 - orcs
 - topic of the week
+about: >
+  I really don’t like the chieftain lore in *Skyrim*, but, it’s apparently here to stay, so I might as well try to make it work.

+  This is a direct sequel to *The Birth of Savages*.
+Dialogue alternates between Korosha and Vurnolamathel.

+  Writing characters with intelligent thought but without complex language is *really* hard.
+The Orcs aren’t stupid, but they don’t have the language needed to express complex thought, not even in their own head.
 ---

 Stronger.
 We must be stronger.
 I must be stronger.
 How.